Ravnur-Inc/ams-api-replacement-demo-app/README.md

 Application Insights | Provides telemetry and service performance monitoring |
 Managed Identity	| Grants permissions to resources securely without storing credentials in code. |
 DNS Zones |	Maps domain names to IP addresses. |
-Key Vault	| Safely stores and manages secrets, keys and certificates needed for RMS |
+Key Vault	| Safely stores and manages secrets, keys, and certificates needed for RMS |
-Log Analytics workspace	| Aggregates and analyzes log data from Application Insights, App Service event logs, Container Apps and various Azure services. |
+Log Analytics workspace	| Aggregates and analyzes log data from Application Insights, App Service event logs, Container Apps, and various Azure services. |
 Network security group	| Filters and controls inbound and outbound traffic.
-This is created by default when VM is created. |
+This is created by default when a VM is created. |
-Azure SQL DBs	| Microsoft SQL DB stores assets, locators and metadata.
+Azure SQL DB	| Microsoft SQL DB stores assets, locators, and metadata.
 Configured with failover DB. |
-Azure SQL Server |	Managed service provisioning the SQL Server for the SQL DBs. |
+Azure SQL Server |	Managed service provisioning of the SQL Server for the SQL DBs. |
-Azure Storage Account	| (Optional - you can use your existing account outside of the managed RG) This storage account stores video originals, assets, sub resources, etc. |
+Azure Storage Account	| (Optional - you can use your existing account outside of the managed RG) This storage account stores video originals, assets, sub-resources, etc. |
 Azure Storage Account	| This storage account is used for infrastructure deployment. |
 Virtual Network	| Provides an isolated and secure environment to run Azure resources.
-This Vnet deployed by default and needed for container apps, VMs, DB. |
+This Vnet is deployed by default and is needed for container apps, VMs, and DB. |
 Azure Service Bus | Message broker |
 Event Grid | Client can subscribe to the RMS events |
 Container Instances | Used for system upgrade |